janx/yeoman-marionette-demo/README.md

 Marionette router maps urls to actions.
 Unlike Rails router, which is a singleton and manages all routes of the application, a Marionette router manages only part of the application's routes.

-A simple rule is to create a router for each controller, that's why in Marionette, a router and its correspoding controller's code can reside in a single file, which I called a router-controller pair.
+In Marionette, a simple rule is to create a router for each controller, and a router and its correspoding controller's code can reside in a single file, which I called a router-controller pair.

 You can create many router-controller pairs in an application, they together form the routes set.

-In client side app, we only create routes for GET methods, like new/show/edit/index, we don't need routes for methods like create/destroy/update in Rails.
+In Marionette, we only create routes for GET methods, like new/show/edit/index, we don't need routes for methods like create/destroy/update in Rails.

 Marionette router does two things: